-"labour and material bond" means a bond issued by a surety company to ensure that the contractor will pay his or her suppliers and thereby protects the Town against items that might be granted to supplier should the contractor not make proper payments;

-"letter of agreement to bond" means a letter or other form issued by a bonding agency licensed to operate by the Government of Canada or the Province of Ontario advising that, if the bidder is successful the bonding agency will issue the required bonds;

-"negotiation" means conferring with one or more vendors to reach an agreement on needed goods or services under the conditions outlines in this policy;

-"performance bond" means a sum of money put up as a guarantee by a surety company that the named Vendor will perform in accordance with the contract;

-"proposal" means a request for bids comprised of technical and financial approaches and plans, subject to evaluation using criteria established by the -Municipality.

-"Purchasing Coordinator" is the Director of Financial Services/Chief Financial Officer or his/her designate

-"Purchasing Officer" reporting directly to the Director of Financial Services/Chief Financial OfficerTreasurer will manage and coordinate the procurementprocess for the municipality in accordance with the competitive bidding law, current regulation, the Municipality's Purchasing By-law and industry best practices.

-"quotation" means a request for prices on a specific goods and/or services from selected vendors that are submitted verbally, in writing or transmitted by facsimile as specified in the Request for Quotation; "Related Party" in relation to a bidder means any party that is directly or indirectly owned or controlled by a combination of the bidder and/or any one or more officers, directors, and/or shareholders of the bidder.

-"request for information" is used prior to issuing a tender call as a general market research tool to determine what products and services are available, scope out business requirements, and/or estimate project costs.
-The response may be subject to further requests;

-"request for prequalification" means a formal Town solicitation for details on suppliers backgrounds, capabilities and resources, and the goods or services they are offering, such information shall be used to pre-qualify suppliers and/or their goods and services to be invited to submit bids;

-"sealed bid" is a document enclosed in a sealed envelope and is submitted in a response to invitation to bid.
+- "labour and material bond" means a bond issued by a surety company to ensure that the contractor will pay his or her suppliers and thereby protects the Town against items that might be granted to supplier should the contractor not make proper payments; - "letter of agreement to bond" means a letter or other form issued by a bonding agency licensed to operate by the Government of Canada or the Province of Ontario advising that, if the bidder is successful the bonding agency will issue the required bonds; - "negotiation" means conferring with one or more vendors to reach an agreement on needed goods or services under the conditions outlines in this policy; - "performance bond" means a sum of money put up as a guarantee by a surety company that the named Vendor will perform in accordance with the contract; - "proposal" means a request for bids comprised of technical and financial approaches and plans, subject to evaluation using criteria established by the Municipality. - "Purchasing Coordinator" is the Director of Financial Services/Chief Financial Officer or his/her designate - "Purchasing Officer" reporting directly to the Director of Financial Services/Chief Financial Officer will coordinate the procurement process for the municipality in accordance with the competitive bidding law, current regulation, the Municipality's Purchasing By-law and industry best practices. - "quotation" means a request for prices on a specific goods and/or services from selected vendors that are submitted verbally, in writing or transmitted by facsimile as specified in the Request for Quotation; - "Related Party" in relation to a bidder means any party that is directly or indirectly owned or controlled by a combination of the bidder and/or any one or more officers, directors, and/or shareholders of the bidder. - "request for information" is used prior to issuing a tender call as a general market research tool to determine what products and services are available, scope out business requirements, and/or estimate project costs.
+The response may be subject to further requests; - "request for prequalification" means a formal Town solicitation for details on suppliers' backgrounds, capabilities and resources, and the goods or services they are offering, such information shall be used to pre-qualify suppliers and/or their goods and services to be invited to submit bids; - "sealed bid" is a document enclosed in a sealed envelope and is submitted in a response to invitation to bid.
 Sealed bids received up to a deadline date are generally opened at a stated time and place usually in the presence of anyone who may wish to be present and evaluated for the award of contract.

-"single source" means when two or more suppliers can supply the commodity, technology and/or perform the services required but a single source is recommended preferred by the Department Director or delegate. a supplier of aparticular goods or services that has been identified based on the criteria outlined herein;
+"single source" means when two or more suppliers can supply the commodity, technology and/or perform the services required but a single source is recommended by the Department Director or delegate.